common name: scoliid wasps of Florida

 Figure 2.
 Key to Nearctic Genera of Scoliidae north of Mexico.
 (Crioscolia and Trielis males not separable).

-To Species Occuring in Florida
+To Species Occurring in Florida

 This key is valid only for Florida.
 However, many of these species occur in other states.